‘Not wholly beneath the dignity of a pig’:

 Fermoy Union Workhouse, Co.Cork

-Hot room at Al Salsila, Damascus, Syria
+Hot room, Al Salsila, Damascus, Syria

 Newcastle-upon-Tyne Royal Infirmary